-Another risk is an excessive monetary tightening by central banks due to further significant increases in key interest rates or faster-than-expected reduction in balance sheets.
-The resulting consequences can be serious for the financial and real estate markets.
-Yields on the bond markets, for example, could rise significantly, while equity and property markets could experience further negative corrections.
-Increasingly illiquid refinancing markets paired with significant unrealized losses on bond holdings can put crucial pressure on financial institutions.
-While there are limited signs of broader contagion as of now, sudden and large deposit outflows and drying up liquidity due to a loss of confidence of market participants still present a credible downside risk for financial institutions in the current environment.
+On the other hand, excessive monetary tightening by central banks poses a significant risk to financial and real estate markets.
+This risk could materialize through significant increases in key interest rates or faster-than-expected reductions in balance sheets.
+The impact of such tightening could be severe, leading to significant rises in yields on bond markets and further negative corrections in equity and property markets.
+The resulting illiquid refinancing markets, combined with significant unrealized losses on bond holdings, can put considerable pressure on financial institutions as can be seen in the example of the turmoil in the banking sector in 2023.
+Although there are limited signs of broader contagion at present, sudden and large deposit outflows and drying up liquidity due to a loss of confidence among market participants represent a credible downside risk for financial institutions.